patrickfav/website-favre/content/articles/2018-01-14-managing-logging-in-a-multi-module-android-application/index.md

 #### Issue #4: Logging in Production

 Ideally we want no log output in production.
-For one we don’t want to reveal private or confidential data of our users or give away too much how the app works.
-Additionally logging incurs, even if only small, a performance penalty we don’t want to accept in an production build were we want to show the user how amazingly fast our service is.
+For one, we don’t want to reveal private or confidential data of our users or give away too much how the app works.
+Additionally, logging incurs, even if only small, a performance penalty we don’t want to accept in a production build were we want to show the user how amazingly fast our service is.

 The current setup, which is just based on Proguard rules removing (part of) the logging statements, is not very stable. **Changes in the config might go unnoticed** and will break the protection.
 It so happened that a 3rd party lib added -dontoptimze to the Proguard configuration in its [consumerProguardFile](https://stackoverflow.com/questions/41572630/consumerproguardfiles-vs-proguardfiles) which [disables code removal](https://developer.android.com/studio/build/shrink-code.html#shrink-code).

 #### Issue #5: Guidelines when to Log at what Level

 Like many projects, ours started with only 2 developers and was in rapid prototyping mode.
 There were no guidelines or discussions about logging, everyone assumed to be on the same boat.
 3 years, 10k commits and 15 developers later, this turned out not be true.
-It wasn’t terrible but the decision when to use either info, debug or verbose seemed oftentimes random.
+It wasn’t terrible but the decision when to use either info, debug or verbose seemed often times random.

 ### Part II